anonymity01/Picture-News-Collection/README.md

-# Picture-News-Collection
+# Picture News Collection

-## Dataset for paper: Picture News Collection: A Dataset for Automatic Thumbnail Selection from Picture News.
+Dataset for paper: Picture News Collection: A Dataset for Automatic Thumbnail Selection from Picture News.

+The Picture News Collection 0.1 version can be publicly available online at https://pan.baidu.com/s/1coR2p19l_xCpJTD7n5opIA .

 The Picture News Collection contains more than 4 million images of 347,731 picture news from two famous news websites, Sina News and NetEase News.